freshworks/nucleus/packages/@nucleus/tests/dummy/app/templates/docs/components/nucleus-button.md

   {{demo.snippet 'nucleus-button-disabled.hbs'}}
 {{/docs-demo}}

+## Guidelines

+✅**Do's**

+1. Label button with what action it triggers

+2. Choose appropriate button for the context

+3. Use primary button for the primary/important action of the page.

+4. Use secondary buttons as default buttons

+5. Use link buttons as tertiary buttons for less prominent actions

+6. Use consistent button placement and direction for a user journey

+7. Use button against a contrast background and have essential white space around the button

+🚫**Dont's**

+1. Avoid using too many buttons in one page

+2. Button copy shouldn’t be too wordy

+3. Don’t use more than one primary button in a page

+4. Don’t use buttons instead of tabs

+5. Don’t trigger the action without alerting the user for destructive buttons

+6. Don’t use destructive buttons for all delete/ cancellation scenarios.
+More applicable for actions which involves deleting the data permanently

+7. Don’t enable primary button before all mandatory fields are filled

 ## Accessibility

 Since we're using the native HTML button element and requiring a label value to be provided, the component itself is accesible as it is.